junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Anyway, we'll be on our way.
 Have a good day," Dean says.
 And Cas is already packing their non-purchased purchases into plastic bags.

-They leave the shop with two bagful of food and daily supplies, laughing breathlessly as they put them in the trunk and slide back into the car.
+They leave the shop with two bagful of food and daily supplies, laughing breathlessly as they put them in the Impala trunk and slide back into the car.

 "This is probably the hardest I've laughed in a long time."
 Dean bends over the wheel and still just barely stops the laugh.
-The smile is still hanging on his face, and Cas is staring at him.
+The smile is still hanging on his face when he looks up, and Cas is staring at him.
 Dean knows his cheeks are heating up quickly.
 "I should probably take you out for a grocery run more often.
 Especially when, you know, the world's not going down the toilet."

 "I would like that," Cas nods and agrees.
 He's also smiling.